 There are several basic areas of potential expenses.
 The home study will cost from $500 to $5,000, depending upon your state's requirements.
 Your attorney can direct you to the best and most affordable source.
 The birth mother may have expenses, and almost all states allow the adoptive parents to pay any pregnancy related fees, such as medical costs, counseling, and living costs such as food and rent.
 Some birth mothers have no expenses (due to living with their parents, having a job, or being on public assistance), while others need help.
 The attorney will make sure any expenses are lawful.
 The attorney's fees are usually several thousand dollars, but each state's laws will dictate how much work he or she must do.

-There is a federal adoption tax credit of $13,170 (to be increased due to inflation later in 2011).
+There is a federal adoption tax credit of $13,460 (as of 2016).
 This is a dollar for dollar elimination of the adoptive parents' tax owed to offset lawful adoption expenses.
-Detailed information is available at www.adoption101.com.

 How do we find a birth mother?